zenstackhq/zenstack-docs/docs/get-started/nuxtjs.md

 ---
-description: Step-by-step guide for using ZenStack with a Nuxt.js project.
+description: Step-by-step guide for building a blogging app with Nuxt.js.
 sidebar_position: 3
 ---

-# For Nuxt.js
+# 🚧 For Nuxt.js

+Coming soon.